ygsiro/windows-codecs/wincodecs/IWICImagingFactory.md

 ### CreateDecoder - Remarks

 Other values may be available for both guidContainerFormat and pguidVendor depending on the installed WIC-enabled encoders.
 The values listed are those that are natively supported by the operating system.

 ## CreateDecoderFromFileHandle

-Creates a new instance of the IWICBitmapDecoder based on the given file handle.
+Creates a new instance of the [IWICBitmapDecoder][wbd] based on the given file handle.

 ```cpp
 HRESULT CreateDecoderFromFileHandle(